 The walks follow rural tracks, both surfaced and unsurfaced, footpaths and animal trails.
 This is Turkey and the trails can be rocky and stony so you will need to be very sure-footed.
 You may encounter some loose rock, or muddy / slippery sections in wet weather.

 Which is the best airport to fly to?

 Dalaman Airport is the best airport to fly into.
 You will be transferred from Dalaman Airport to your first night's accommodation and then transferred back again after your trip.
 Please give us your flight details as soon as you can so we can organise your transfers.

 How far in advance do I need to book?

 We suggest you book as soon as your plans are finalised as this tour is very popular.
 You will find up to date availability on our website and we will always try and accommodate your plans.

 What personal equipment do I need?

 You will need good walking shoes/boots, comfortable walking clothes, waterproof jacket and trousers, a daypack, warm clothing in the early/late part of the year and hats etc during the summer.
 We supply a detailed packing list with your information pack.

 When is the best time of year?

-The Lycian Way is nice walked anytime between April and June and then from September to November.
+The Lycian Way is nice walked anytime between April and June and then in September and October.
 July and August are generally too hot for walking.
-My personal favourite time to walk is in spring when the flowers are blooming and the birds are singing but it is also nice in October and November when it has really started to cool down.
+Spring is great, when when the flowers are blooming and the birds are singing but it is also nice at the end of September and October when it has really started to cool down.